cloudtoid/interprocess/src/node/README.md

 }
 ```

+ES modules can use `import { Publisher, Subscriber } from '@cloudtoid/interprocess'`.
+CommonJS `require` and TypeScript declarations expose the same classes.

 `trySend` returns false when full or recovering. `trySendBatch` returns the accepted prefix length. `tryReceive` returns a Buffer or null; an empty Buffer is a real message.

 `await subscriber.receive()` waits for a message.
 Pass `{ signal }` to cancel, or use `subscriber.receive({ signal: AbortSignal.timeout(1000) })` for a one-second deadline.
 Cancellation rejects with the signal's reason. `close()` releases the endpoint and makes pending receives reject.